joelclermont/kendo-docs/getting-started/dataviz/chart/axes.md

 ### Category axis

-Use the categoryAxis object to set the category names and other options:
+Use the categoryAxis object to set the category names:

     $("#chart").kendoChart({
         series: [{